AET-CS/aet-cs.github.io/white/2025/CS11/projects/physim.md

 ### Step 3: Update Position Each Frame

 Inside your animation loop, update the x position each frame to make the ball move horizontally.
 You'll need to figure out how to change x based on the `frame` variable.
-Experiment with different approaches - you'll discover that you can control the speed of motion by how you update x!
+Experiment with different approaches - you'll discover that you can control the speed of motion by how you update x.

 **A thought about boundaries:** What happens when your circle reaches the edge of the screen?
 Does it disappear off into the void?
 You might want to use an `if` statement to detect when the circle goes past `width`, or perhaps the modulo operator `%` could create some interesting wrapping behavior.